 Tuberculosis (TB) is an old disease which has been affecting human beings since ages.
 Evidence fromstudies of human skeletons proved its existence among ancient civilization.
 TB is an airborne disease caused by Mycobacterium tuberculosis.
 Globally, approximately ten million new cases of tuberculosis were detected in 2017.
 In the same year, tuberculosis was responsible for estimated 1.3 million deaths among HIV negative patients and 300,000 deaths in HIV positive patients.
 Among HIV positive patients, tuberculosis is the most common opportunistic infection and cause of death.
-Majority of the affected individuals were adult saged 15 years and above (90%).
-A small percentage of patients with tuberculosis have a concomitant HIV infection; majority of these are present in Africa and rest two thirds were in these eight countries, i.e. India (27%), China (9%), Indonesia (8%), Philippines (6%), Pakistan (5%), Nigeria (4%), Bangladesh (4%) and South Africa (3%).
-[1]
+Male to female to children ratiowas 5.8 million, 3.2 million, 1.0 million, respectively.
+Majority of the affected individuals were adults aged 15 years and above (90%).
+A small percentage of patients with tuberculosis have a concomitant HIV infection; majority of these are present in Africa and rest two thirds were in these eight countries, i.e. India (27%), China (9%),